PhilippThoelke/eeg-transformer/README.md

+# TODO: Update README
+## SOME INFORMATION IN THIS README IS CURRENTLY DEPRECATED!

+---
+---

 # Analysis of Transformer attention in EEG signal classification
 A Transformer architecture for classification of raw EEG signals, including several visualizations of attention weights.